 - Environment or activities may be crucial to lessons or established teacher and student expectations.

 A School Library really belongs to the students and we need to experience the “school culture” of students, to discover their attitudes and needs for their school library.
 I arranged library visits with ELA teachers for the second week of school and interacted with students as much as possible.
-By the end of that week I could see how the facility functions for individual students, for classes and teachers, and for the School Librarian, and I had greater appreciation for collaborating with teachers by first discovering what they were doing in the classroom.
+By the end of that week I could see how the facility functions for individual students and for classes & teachers, as well as how I functioned within it.

-I had to modify my “Possibilities Checklist” many times as I worked with teachers and students during scheduled and informal library visits.
-As a clearer picture of needs developed, I slowly began making changes to improve library use, including completely swapping the location of Fiction and Reference and creating new descriptive signage.
+I had to modify my “Possibilities” checklist many times as I worked with teachers and students during scheduled and informal library visits.
+As I developed a clearer picture of needs, I could slowly begin making changes to improve library use, such as swapping the location of Fiction and Reference and creating new descriptive signage.
 In January I persuaded ELA teachers to visit the library for a ‘review’ library orientation and everyone loved the changes I’d made.

 In my district we were expected to spend 1/2 our library book budget by the middle of December.
 Since I was a newbie librarian, I was able to obtain permission to wait until January to purchase books, and I’m so glad I did.
 Here is what I did—and what you can do—during the 1st semester to maximize the value of book purchases for students, teachers, and classrooms: